yasaminashoori/JavaScript-Course/README.md

 - and "4" and "3" we can do the operations and convert them to numbers.

-- We can separate the long numbers with (underline _ ) sign. like: 300_000.
+- We can separate the long numbers with the (underline _ ) sign. like: 300_000.

 - The result of Comparisons is boolean.